amuldotexe/algo-free-twitter-marination/prdArchDocs/prd01.md

             - or twitter app if installed
             - at either places if the twitter app requires user to sign in, they would need to sign in to view the full tweet
 4. Screen 2 has a bottom button of edit configuration
-    - Screen 5: User can edit the
+    - Screen 5: User can edit the contents of 7th creator which is unclassified
-        - 7 creator names
-        - tweets under each creator via URL
+        - User can edit the 7 labels and tweets inside them
-5. If user updates the app
+5. All updates to app will be limited to the first 6 creators
-    - current config is put into back up
-    - new config is downloaded - but it will always have only 3 creators by default